-Transit-related portions of the following such transportation administrative programs will continue to be developed in FY 2014:
+Transit-related portions of the following such transportation administrative programs will continue to be developed in FY 2015:

 - Unified Planning Work Program.

 - Planning Process Certification report

 - National Transit Database Reporting

-- Title VI Program, including an update of the Limited English Proficiency Plan.
+- Disadvantaged Business Enterprise Goal Reporting.

-In FY 2014 planning, development, and improvement of transportation services to the elderly and persons with disabilities will continue to include:
+In FY 2015 planning, development, and improvement of transportation services to the elderly and persons with disabilities will include updating service standards and polices for paratransit operations.